foxio/dotfiles/README.md

 echo "source $(brew --prefix nvm)/nvm.sh" >> $HOME/.zshrc
 ```

+You'll probably still need to install `Creative Cloud` from Adobe. `XCode` and `Harvest` can be downloaded from the Mac App Store

 ## Clean Up

 Once the above command is run, you can safely delete `setup.sh`.